apache/incubator-retired-htrace/README.md

 HTrace is a tracing framework intended for use with distributed systems written in java.

 The project is hosted at http://github.com/cloudera/htrace.
-The project is available in Maven Central with groupId: org.cloudera.htrace, and name: htrace.
+The project is available in Maven Central with groupId: org.htrace, and name: htrace.
+(It was formally at groupId: org.cloudera.htrace, and name: htrace).

 API
 ---